 Size: 20″ x 10″

-Lose a side job, laid off by the boss that’s half your age, turn up the hustle.
+Lose a job, laid off by the boss that’s half your age.
+Whatever.
 Keep getting by.
 Paddle like mad.
 Duck dive.
 Paddle harder.
 Duck dive.
 Underwater backflip.
 Neat.
 Two quick strokes.
 Duck dive.

 *sidenote: to this day I have never ridden a wave here, only paddled around in vein